|

 This means that a circadian rhythm that is in disarray tends to show up later in life as more gray hairs, weathered skin, increased wrinkles, and even disease.

-How Circadian Rhythms are linked to Health and Life Expectancy
+How Circadian Rhythms Are Linked to Health and Life Expectancy

 This article is titled Tuning up an aged clock: Circadian clock regulation in metabolism and aging.